Netcracker/qubership-core-bootstrap/cloud-core-local-dev/maas/README.md

 - Ensures 1 pod is ready and MaaS server is started

 ### Stage 4: RabbitMQ Installation
-- Installs simple RabbitMQ chart using kubectl
+- Installs RabbitMQ chart(s) using Helm for each name in `RABBIT_INSTANCES`

 ### Stage 5: Wait for RabbitMQ server started
-- Waits for RabbitMQ deployment to be ready (timeout: 5 minutes)
+- Waits for all RabbitMQ deployments to be ready (timeout: 5 minutes)
-- Ensures two pods are ready
+- Ensures all pods from `RABBIT_INSTANCES` are ready

 ### Stage 6: Kafka Installation
-- Installs simple Kafka chart using kubectl
+- Installs Kafka chart(s) using Helm for each name in `KAFKA_INSTANCES`

 ### Stage 7: Wait for Kafka server started
-- Waits for Kafka deployment to be ready (timeout: 5 minutes)
+- Waits for all Kafka deployments to be ready (timeout: 5 minutes)
-- Ensures two pods are ready
+- Ensures all pods from `KAFKA_INSTANCES` are ready

 ### Stage 8: Register RabbitMQ instances
-- Registers two rabbit instances in MaaS
+- Registers all RabbitMQ instances from `RABBIT_INSTANCES` in MaaS
 - Uses `scripts/register-rabbit-instance-in-maas.sh` script

 ### Stage 9: Register Kafka instances
-- Registers two kafka instances in MaaS
+- Registers all Kafka instances from `KAFKA_INSTANCES` in MaaS
 - Uses `scripts/register-kafka-instance-in-maas.sh` script

 ## Uninstallation Process